Acorns vs Stash 2026: Which Micro-Investing App Actually Wins?

 Acorns Overview

 Acorns launched in 2014 with one core idea: invest your spare change automatically.
-The round-up mechanic — where it rounds every purchase up to the nearest dollar and invests the difference — is genuinely clever.
+The round-up mechanic is genuinely clever.
 Buy a $3.60 coffee, Acorns stashes $0.40.
-Honestly, it adds up faster than most people expect, especially if you're making 20+ card transactions a week.
+When I started using it, I was surprised how fast those cents add up — especially if you're making 20+ card transactions a week.

 By 2026, Acorns has expanded well beyond round-ups.
-It now offers a full checking account (Acorns Checking), a debit card, retirement accounts (through the Gold plan), and custodial investing accounts for kids via Acorns Early.
+It now offers a checking account (Acorns Checking), a debit card, retirement accounts (through the Gold plan), and custodial investing accounts for kids via Acorns Early.
 The investment side is completely automated: you pick a risk profile (Conservative to Aggressive), and Acorns builds you a diversified ETF portfolio.
 That's it.
-You don't choose stocks.
-You don't rebalance manually.
-The algorithm handles everything in the background.
+No stock picking.
+No manual rebalancing.
+The algorithm handles everything behind the scenes.

 Acorns Pricing (2026)